Eviction in the United States: Consequences

-Housing Insecurity and Poverty
+Housing insecurity and poverty

 Experiencing eviction is associated with many negative socioeconomic outcomes, including an increased risk of housing instability, job loss, homelessness, and poor health.
 Having a record of eviction makes it extremely difficult to secure decent housing.
 A legal eviction will nearly always go on an evictee's permanent record, barring them from future housing opportunities.
 When an eviction is filed in the court system, this record becomes available to landlords.
 Landlords can look up the records of prospective renters through a tenant screening report.
 Through this screening, landlords can find information about prospective tenants' criminal backgrounds, credit scores, and eviction history.
 If an individual has any history of eviction, this will show up on their record—even if the case was dismissed and the tenant was found not guilty.
 Most landlords will not accept tenants with any form of an eviction record.
 Tenants with a record of eviction can also be denied subsidized housing.
 This exclusion further exacerbates housing instability for minority groups who are most reliant on subsidized housing—in 2019, 42% of HUD program-assisted renters were Black, 19% were Hispanic, and 36% had children, according to the US Department of Housing and Urban Development.

 According to sociologist Matthew Desmond, eviction is a cause of poverty, as well as a result of it.
 Evicted individuals are often forced to accept lower quality housing and move to neighborhoods with higher crime and poverty rates.
 Experiencing an eviction also increases the risk of job loss and job instability, which exacerbates housing instability.
 Evicted individuals are uprooted from their communities, forcing them to sever ties with family, schools, religious organizations, and other social support systems.
 Following an eviction, tenants may also lose personal property—personal possessions are routinely thrown away, left on the sidewalk, or placed in storage that can only be accessed by paying a fee.
 Protecting or recovering personal possessions can be particularly difficult for poor, elderly, and disabled individuals, who may be unable to access or afford storage.

 Following an eviction, evictees may spend months, or even years, searching for decent housing.
 In some cases, securing housing becomes impossible and eviction leads to homelessness—In Eric Lindblom's book, Homelessness in America, Lindblom found that one in two homeless adults reports eviction or rent affordability as the cause of their homelessness.
 In 2010, a New York City report estimated that 47% of homeless families in New York City homeless shelters had experienced eviction.

+Some American jurisdictions have sealed eviction records to prevent blanket denial of tenants with an eviction history.